 Come forward with a unique idea, tell people how you can address their problem, convince them why your product is better than others, and thus you can be successful in a niche marketing campaign.

 Mass Marketing vs Niche Marketing: Which One Is Better for You to Power Up Your Plugin Business

 Answering this question of mass marketing vs niche marketing largely depends on the kind of business you are running, as well as the budget available.
 Due to the scalability of this strategy, mass marketing often requires a considerable investment.
 After all, you’re aiming to reach as wide an audience as possible, and for that, it’ll cost.

 On the other hand, niche marketing is all about targeting a more specific group of people that can be your potential customers.

-When we are talking about WordPress plugin business, we can easily identify that niche marketing will be more impactful over mass marketing.
+When we are talking about WordPress plugin business, we can easily identify that niche marketing will be more impactful than mass marketing.
 Because we are not gonna hire a model or celebrity to promote our products and mass people (like toothpaste consumers) do not use WordPress.

-However, to execute niche marketing you need your user analytics like which version of WordPress and PHP they are using, which language they prefer, these analytics help you to understand your audience properly.
+However, to execute niche marketing you need your user analytics like which version of WordPress and PHP they are using, and which language they prefer, these analytics help you to understand your audience properly.